 Any youth, up to age 18, who is an Oakland County resident or who goes to school in Oakland County is eligible for YA services, as is their family.

 Who can refer a youth to Youth Assistance?

 Most referrals come from police, school personnel and parents who are concerned about the behavior of a young person.

 What kinds of things do youth do that result in a referral to Youth Assistance?

-School and home truancy (running away), incorrigibility, assault, and retail fraud (shoplifting) are a few of the main reasons for a referral to YA.
-There are only a few very serious things that police can not divert (refer) to Youth Assistance, e.g., murder, criminal sexual conduct.
-Some youth are referred to Youth Assistance not because they have broken a law, but because they are having difficulty adjusting to a major change in their lives, e.g., a divorce, moving to a new area, loss of a pet, friend or family member, or are having social difficulties in school or in your neighborhood.
+School and home truancy (running away), incorrigibility, assault and retail fraud (shoplifting) are a few of the main reasons for a referral to YA.
+There are only a few very serious things that police cannot divert (refer) to Youth Assistance, e.g., murder, criminal sexual conduct.
+Some youth are referred to Youth Assistance not because they have broken a law, but because they are having difficulty adjusting to a major change in their lives, e.g., a divorce, moving to a new area, loss of a pet, friend or family member, or are having social difficulties in school or in their neighborhood.